BY USE CASE

 Data virtualization enables an application to access and leverage data without requiring details like where the data is physically located or how the data is formatted.
 This means you can create one representation of data from multiple sources without moving or copying that data.
 This data aggregation relies on data virtualization software to virtually integrate and visualize the data through a dashboard, allowing users to access large datasets from a single access point no matter where this data is stored.
 Data virtualization is important for any kind of analytics or business intelligence application.

-Workspace virtualization builds on application virtualization by bundling multiple apps together into one unified, digital workspace.
+Workspace virtualization takes this a step further by bundling multiple apps together into one unified, digital workspace.
 This simulates an entire computing workspace on a virtual machine, allowing the users’ applications to interact the same way they would on a physical machine.
 For example, workspace virtualization would allow a user to embed a spreadsheet into a word processing document; in conventional application virtualization, each individual app is virtualized separately so they cannot interact with each other.

 Workspace virtualization also allows users to keep their own settings and data inside the virtualized workspace.
 This means the workspace can be customized to each user in the same way as a physical machine.
 Users can also move their unique virtual workspace to a different operating system or machine while still preserving all their apps and data.
 This provides more flexibility in how users access the apps and data they need for work on the devices they choose.